itspladd/scheduler/README.md

 ### Live Updates with Websocket
 No need to refresh the page to see someone else's bookings - the pages stay in sync automatically!
 ![](https://github.com/itspladd/scheduler/blob/main/docs/websocket.gif)
-*Just don't look at the Github Issues page for this projet.
+*Just don't look at the Github Issues page for this project.
 Ignore it.
 There are no bugs in Ba Sing Se.*